I'm a 3rd year undergraduate at UC Berkeley studying Electrical Engineering and Computer Science.

 I'm interested in artificial intelligence and computer vision; brain machine interfaces and virtual reality; and UI/UX in mobile, web, and game development.

-Currently I'm doing research in robotics and computer vision at UC Berkeley's Robotics Learning Lab.
+Currently I'm doing research in robotics and deep reinforcement learning at UC Berkeley's Robotics Learning Lab.
 I work with PhD student Chelsea Finn and under the supervision of Professor Pieter Abbeel.
-Below are links to our ICRA 2016 paper.
+Below are links to our ICRA 2016 paper on deep spatial autoencoders:

 Deep Spatial Autoencoders for Visuomotor Learning